tytydraco/yessleep/out/The_hotel_that_Im_staying_in_has_quite_the_lively_lobby.md

 Ignored it.
 The man in the red jacket started speaking:

 “Peter is the bartender’s son.
-He went outside past the tranquility period.
-No one knew what it meant at the time.”
+Years back when they first arrived, Peter stayed outside past the tranquility period.
+He didn't know what it meant at the time.”

 He motioned to the others seated with me.

-“Some people have been here longer than others.
-Many of them lost someone to the outside.
+"Some people have been here longer than others.
+Many of them lost someone they traveled with to the outside.
 Didn’t realize the severity of the tranquility period.
 And now, they’re all here.
-Looking for distractions.
-To drown out the noise.”
+In the lobby... looking for distractions.
+To drown out the noise."

 I scanned the bar.
 Everyone was smiling and cheering.
 But I saw the crinkles of desperation in the corners of their eyes.
 Something I didn’t notice before.
 They had to be loud.
 To drown it all out.